mxagar/open3d_guide/README.md

 - [`examples/`](./examples): Official example files from [https://github.com/isl-org/Open3D/tree/main/examples/python](https://github.com/isl-org/Open3D/tree/main/examples/python).
 - [`models/`](./models): Several models both from Open3D repositories as well as from [mxagar/tool_guides/pcl](https://github.com/mxagar/tool_guides/tree/master/pcl), i.e., PCD files from PCL.

-The sections 1-4 contain the most important and basic topics necessary to start using Open3D: File I/O, Point clouds, Meshes and Transformations.
+**Sections 1-4** contain the most important and basic topics necessary to start using Open3D: File I/O, Point clouds, Meshes and Transformations.
 Each of the topics has

 - a dedicated notebook in [`notebooks/`](./notebooks)
 - and a code summary taken from the associated notebook.

-The rest of the topics have also a dedicated notebook, but
+**Section 5** contains the rest of the topics, which have also a dedicated notebook, but

 - they don't have a dedicated section
 - and their code is mostly only in the notebook.

+**Section 6** contains specific use cases (or complex examples/solution recipes) I will be adding with time.

 ### Known Issues